olialb/mqttDisplayClient/readme.md

 * *level*= configuration of the logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL)
 * *path=*" path to the log files
 * *file=*" filename of the log file.
 If empty, logging in files is disabled
-* *chromeTopc=* With *True* can be a special logging topic be enabled which shows the chrome tabs, which are curently open
+* *chromeTopic=* Set to *true* for enabling a special logging topic which shows the chrome tabs, which are curently active

 #### Section **[feature]**
 Section to enable and diable additional features